Yahweasel/nodejs-server-pages/README.md

 new worker threads and new runs of NJSP would know what pages to cache.
 However, if the cache was persistent, cache invalidation would be absolutely mandatory, and who wants to bother with that?

+# Technical details

+NJSP operates a threadpool (really, a process pool) of Node.JS processes which handle individual requests.
+When a request is made, one of these processes is chosen, and it runs the requested page.

+The page is compiled into an `async function`, simply by replacing the text components with calls to `write`, and this is compiled using `AsyncFunction`.

+The handler processes cache pages they've been requested to load, so that reused pages are handled extremely quickly, requiring no further parsing or compilation, and benefiting from JIT.

+When the `async function`'s promise resolves, the response is closed, and more requests are allowed.
+Technically, there's nothing to stop the page from having events left over, and these may interfere with future pages.
+It's best simply to avoid this.

+To be quite precise, the example from the beginning of this README resolves to this code:

+    var request = module.request;
+    var response = module.response;
+    var params = module.params;
+    var writeHead = module.writeHead;
+    var write = module.write;
+    var session = module.session;
+    var compileAbsolute = module.compileAbsolute;
+    var require = module.require;
+    function compile(name) {
+    name = (name[0]==='/') ? name : ("/var/www/html/"+name);
+    return module.compileAbsolute(name);
+    }
+    async function include(name) {
+    var sm = {request,response,params,writeHead,write,session,compileAbsolute,require,exports:{}};
+    await (compile(name)(sm));
+    return sm.exports;
+    }
+    write("<html>\n    <body>\n        The current time is ");
+    write(new Date().toDateString()); write(".\n    </body>\n</html>\n");